tedhchen/ESS-ResearchDesign/about.md

 -
 -

-### We expect from students
+### I expect from students
 - Commitment to research and hands-on learning.
-This is a research-based course, where lectures are designed as supporting material.
-We conceive of research broadly, including academic and policy-oriented research.
+This is a discussion and research-based course, where lectures are designed as supporting material.
-- Respect for everyone involved with the course (i.e. students, instructors, guest lecturers), and follow the course [Code of Conduct]({{ site.baseurl }}{% link conduct.md %}).
+- Respect for everyone involved with the course (i.e. students, instructor, guest lecturers), and follow the course [Code of Conduct]({{ site.baseurl }}{% link conduct.md %}).
 It is especially important to understand that the class will comprise individuals from diverse and multidisciplinary backgrounds.
 Communication and patience are paramount.
-- Full attendance, as much as possible.
 - Basics: do the readings; come to class; contribute to team work.

 ## Assessment